DjTuner13/DjTuner13/README.md

 - 👋 Hi, I’m @DjTuner13
 - 👀 I’m interested in ...
-Python
+Python && C++ && Powershell
 - 🌱 I’m currently learning ...
-Python
+C++
 - 💞️ I’m looking to collaborate on ...
 Open Source
-- 📫 How to reach me ...
+- 📫 How to reach me ... dj.ranoia@me.com

 <!---
 DjTuner13/DjTuner13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.